livewires/js-coding/worksheets/03-local-storage.md

 In the last worksheet you explored [forms and events](02-forms-and-events.md).

 1. Make an text input asks the user's name, stores it to Local Storage
-2. Then if the name exists in Local Storage, rather than displaying the form, it displays the message `hello #{name}`
-3. Add a button which deletes the `name` from Local Storage
+2. Add a button which deletes the `name` from Local Storage

 Once you've done those, move onto [Arrays and Objects](04-arrays-objects.md).